Latest Update: 25 August 2021

 Wait, buying prebuilt work computers isn’t the only option?
 You mean custom PCs aren’t just for gamers?
 That’s exactly why Modena Computers exists.
 We’re a boutique workstation PC builder, and every one of our PCs is built to order.
 We keep very low stock levels, operating on a JIT (just-in-time) manufacturing and stock-keeping methodology, which means we always get the latest parts for every build.
 You get to take advantage of all the latest technologies, and it won’t cost you any more than the old parts.

-It might even cost you less than the old parts, because a lower priced tier of the newer generation could perform better than the higher tier of the old one.
-One relevant example is the i5 10600k, which has more threads than the i7 9700k, but costs a lot less.
-There’s also the Nvidia RTX3070, which performs even better than the 2080Ti in most scenarios.
+There’s a misconception that last gen’s CPUs are good value, because they’re often discounted below the price of more current CPUs.
+In reality, newer parts might even cost you less than the old parts, because a lower priced tier of the newer generation could perform better than the higher tier of the old one.
+One relevant example is the i5 11400, which outperforms the i7 10700, but costs a lot less.

 Of course, we haven’t even mentioned our attention to detail when it comes to things like testing, overclocking, and cable management, but you already know about all of that, because you’ve taken a look at the posts below.